neiljbrown/time-service/readme.md

 ```
 ./gradlew assemble
-java -jar ./build/libs/time-service-{version}.jar [--spring.profiles.active=dev] &
+java -jar ./build/libs/time-service-{version}.jar [--spring.profiles.active=local] &
 ```

 where {version} is the project version, e.g. 0.0.1-snapshot.

 The 'spring.profiles.active' option is used to select the Spring bean profiles which should be activated.
-This defaults to 'dev' - the base profile for the development environment.
+This defaults to 'local' - the base profile for the development environment.
 For more details see the comments in the service's application config file - src/main/resources/application.yaml.

 If the service starts up successfully you will see a pageful of info-level logs output to your screen, which will